 “Which is better?
-CoolSculpting?
-Liposuction?”
-This is by far one of the most common questions I hear from patients, friends, and family in and around Fort Myers, FL, who want to smooth their curves and tone up.
+Liposuction?
+CoolSculpting?”
+At my Naples practice near Fort Myers, FL, this is by far one of the most common questions I hear from patients who want to smooth their curves and tone up.
 Most of the time, they’ve done some research and learned that these treatments are 2 of the most popular procedure options, but knowing which one will deliver the best results is where we step in.
 And while it would be easy to give one straight answer to that question, the truth is, it all depends.

 Surgical vs. Nonsurgical